 In January 2012, we made a cash payment of approximately \$668,000 of the first deferred payment to the shareholders of MET and held back \$250,000 in accordance with certain provisions of the purchase agreement.
 In June 2012, we determined the contingencies related to the release of the \$250,000 holdback were not met.
 As a result, no portion of the \$250,000 holdback was released and the entire amount was reversed into operating income during the second quarter of Fiscal 2013.
-Additionally, no amounts were earned by the MET shareholders related to the first and second year earn-out provisions, which ended on December 31, 2011 and 2012, respectively.
-The second deferred payment of \$1 million was due in the fourth quarter of Fiscal 2013.
-As a result of certain holdback provisions and other deductions, the Company paid approximately \$409,000 to the MET shareholders in the second quarter of Fiscal 2014.
-This payment completed the Company's obligation under the deferred payment provisions of the purchase agreement.
+Additionally, no amounts were earned by the MET shareholders related to the first and second year earn-out provisions, which ended on June 30, 2011 and 2012, respectively.
+The second deferred payment of \$1.0 million was due in the fourth quarter of Fiscal 2013.
+As a result of certain offsets and deductions, we paid approximately \$409,000 to the MET shareholders in the second quarter of Fiscal 2014, which payment completed our obligations under the deferred payment provisions of the purchase agreement.